lyokato/udpbench/README.md

 ### Preparation

-You have to set some kernel options for enough beffer size.
+You have to set some kernel options for enough buffer size.
 Proper numbers for each option are depends on your test's scale.

 - net.core.rmem_default